bgawalt/lombardotron/README.md

 The features I will use for each player are their season-wide stats racked up in the 2022-23 regular season.

 The list of numerical stats I extract from the NFLverse CSVs are in `statvalues.py`.
 I wind up with 97 of them overall.
 Interestingly, one stats counts a player's field goals missed from 0 to 19 yards away from the end zone -- and not a single player ever missed an FG from that close in the '22-'23 season.
 So that feature is useless.

 [Commit with this code: 1104d60](https://github.com/bgawalt/lombardotron/blob/1104d6095c098b4932e42be877890b868cd80b2b/lombardotron.py)

 #### Text stats

-TODO: Team, position
+In addition to the season-aggregate numerical stats, I can encode categorical features of each player as well:

+##### Teams

+I can count the number of games played for each team, for each of the offensive, defensive, and kicking stats CSVs I load.
+I already track total number of games played in each role-type as numeric stats `"games"` (for offense), `"def_games"`, and `"kck_games"`; but now I can further break that down by team.
+(Maybe that means I should drop the redundant numeric sums.)

+These features wind up looking like a sparse vector of length (3 * 32) = 96.
+Most of the entries are zero: not that many players play for multiple teams in a season (like one in six are traded, per above?), and not that many rack up stats across the off.-v-def.-v-kicking divide.

+##### Position

+TODO: I can also do a sparse, one-hot encoding of each player's position.

 ### Example weight